HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 What are people using `<picture>` for?

 The `<picture>` element gives authors two ways to switch between resources.
 Type-switching allows authors to provide cutting-edge image formats to browsers that support them and fallback formats for everyone else.
-Media-switching facilitates [art direction](https://www.w3.org/TR/respimg-usecases/#art-direction), allowing authors to switch between `<source>`s based on [media conditions](https://www.w3.org/TR/mediaqueries-5/#media-condition).
+Media-switching facilitates <a hreflang="en" href="https://www.w3.org/TR/respimg-usecases/#art-direction">art direction</a>, allowing authors to switch between `<source>`s based on <a hreflang="en" href="https://www.w3.org/TR/mediaqueries-5/#media-condition">media conditions</a>.

 {{ figure_markup(
   image="picture-feature-usage.png",